jdockerty/keyed-semaphore/README.md

 Acquire many distinct permits based on a keyed name.

-This means that many RAII guards can be given out for _different_ keys, but only a single instance for the given key.
+This means that many RAII guards can be given out for _different_ keys, but only a single instance for the given key can be inflight at once.

 For example